- CamScanner Lite (free)

 Bringing together your paper and digital accounting records has always been a laborious task.
 We believe that accounting records should be accessible wherever you are, including all those pesky receipts!

-About a year ago we discovered an app called CamScanner and it has since become an invaluable part of our toolset.
+A little while ago we discovered an app called CamScanner and it has since become an invaluable part of our toolset.
 CamScanner is essentially a mobile scanning and document capture app for iPhone and Android devices.
 Although it was never specifically designed for receipt capture, the flexibility and ease of use makes it particularly suited to the task.
 In this guide we explore some of the features of CamScanner and how it can be used to stream all your paper receipts into the cloud.

 There are a couple of different version of CamScanner in the app Store.
 In this article we will demo CamScanner Pro for the iPhone, although the Android app works in much the same way.